YiLinLiu123/lab2/README.md

 * the out-of-bounds bug;
 * the illegal argument bug.

+###

-Submit your work by committing and pushing the changes to this text file (to a branch called `lab2` in your assigned GitHub repository).
-You can work with a partner but each of you must submit `lab2.txt`.
-(Yes, both of you can submit the same text file.)
-You do not need to submit other changes — i.e., changes to source code.
+Submit your work by committing and pushing the changes to the GitHub repository created for you for this lab.
+You can work with a partner.
+It is sufficient if only one of your pushes your work to GitHub but `lab2.txt` must contain your name, your partner's name and UBC student numbers.